Ivanjica: Economy and infrastructure

 The municipality of Ivanjica, with a total area of 1090 km2, has 49.54% under forests, 47% of arable land and only 3.40% of non-arable land.
 The economy of Ivanjica municipality is typified by the processing industry, lumber processing, production of textile products and production of raspberry, blackberry and potato.

 As of 2012, Ivanjica has a total of 7,728 registered agricultural entities (farmsteads).
+The municipality has large potato and raspberry plantations in which many locals are employed.
 With 1,800 hectares of raspberry plantations (as of 2017), together with neighboring municipality of Arilje, Ivanjica is the biggest producer of raspberries in Serbia.
 With 1,000 hectares, potato plantations are the second most cultivated culture in Ivanjica.

-During the 1960s many large textile enterprises were opened in Ivanjica, but their production was severely hit during the 1990s Western sanctions on FR Yugoslavia.
+During the 1960s many large textile enterprises were opened in Ivanjica, but their production was severely hit during the 1990s international sanctions on FR Yugoslavia.